lipnerova/datasciencecoursera/03_CleaningData/assignments/week4/README.md

 The script included in **run_analysis.R** tidy up the data with the following steps:

+#### 0. Download & unzip source files

++ We download & unzip the source files in the '.\data' directory

 #### 1. Identify the features to keep

 + We load 'features.txt', which indicates the index & label of each of the 561 features.